ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 $$
 C_{soil} = max (C_1,C_2)
 $$
-In principle, rounding $C_{soil}​$ up to the nearest integer gives the number sub-steps needed for a stable solution.
+In principle, rounding $C_{soil}$ up to the nearest integer gives the number sub-steps needed for a stable solution.
 In practice, it is often preferable to use a critical Courant number that is lower than 1, because high values can result in unrealistic 'jumps' in the simulated soil moisture pattern when the soil is near saturation (even though mass balance is preserved).
-Hence, making the critical Courant number a user-defined value $C_{crit}, the number of sub-steps becomes:
+Hence, making the critical Courant number a user-defined value $C_{crit}$, the number of sub-steps becomes:
 $$
 SubSteps = roundup(\frac{C_{soil}}{C_{crit}})
 $$